osgmirantis/prodsecreportweekly/README.md

 Weekly findings report per product, pulled from the Aikido REST API and written to a Google Spreadsheet by a GitHub Actions workflow.

-For each Aikido workspace (Mirantis, MOSK, and any added later), the script keeps only teams named `Product:<name>`, merges products across workspaces, and produces one worksheet per week with this layout:
+Each workspace decides how its teams map to products: by default only teams named `Product:<name>` are reported (Mirantis), but a workspace can disable the filter so that **every active team counts as a product** (MOSK).
+Products are merged across workspaces, and one worksheet per week is produced with this layout:

 | Product | As of 7/6/2026 (total) | Week 07/06 07/10 2026 added (Critical / Other) | Week 07/06 07/10 2026 resolved (Critical / Other) | As of 7/8/2026 |
 |---------|------------------------|------------------------------------------------|---------------------------------------------------|----------------|